google-ai-edge/mediapipe/mediapipe/docs/object_tracking_mobile_gpu.md

 that performs object detection and tracking.
 Note that object detection is using TensorFlow Lite on GPU while tracking is using CPU.

-For overall context on hand detection and hand tracking, please read this [Google Developer Blog](https://mediapipe.page.link/objecttrackingblog).
+For overall context on object detection and tracking, please read this [Google Developer Blog](https://mediapipe.page.link/objecttrackingblog).

 ![object_tracking_android_gpu_gif](images/mobile/object_tracking_android_gpu.gif)